History of the English non-League football system: 2006–07: Three Isthmian League Divisions

 For the 2006–07 season, the Isthmian League First Division was split back out into North and South sections again to reduce travel costs, in the wake of Hastings United's complaints over these costs in 1998, causing them to drop out of the Southern league when their application to transfer to the Isthmian was denied.
 The Southern League Division Ones were also rearranged slightly, and renamed as Midlands and South & West.
 Plans to split the Northern Premier League First Division in the same way were put on hold due to a lack of suitable clubs.

 Each of the divisions at Steps 2–4 had a quota of 22 clubs, although the Northern Premier League First Division ran with 24 clubs for this season as part of the future expansion plans.
 The Conference National was expanded to 24 clubs, the same as the Football League's three divisions.

 A total of 30 clubs were promoted from Step 5 to Step 4, including 4 from the Isthmian League Second Division.
 The division was then disbanded, with its remaining clubs distributed across the other Step 5 leagues in the South East.
 It was planned to reduce the number of divisions at that level from 15 to 12, but there was no consensus on how this should be achieved, so 2006–07 ran with fourteen Step 5 divisions, each with between 18 and 22 clubs.

 It was hoped that the restructuring would improve the lower levels of the system in a number of ways.
-There will be less travelling for the Level 8 clubs as there will be five divisions, not four.
-This will be of particular benefit to Midlands-based clubs who will now predominantly compete in the Southern League Division One Midlands, rather than being split between the geographically larger older divisions.
+There would be less travelling for the Level 8 clubs as there would be five divisions, not four.
+This became of particular benefit to Midlands-based clubs who predominantly competed in the Southern League Division One Midlands, rather than being split between the geographically larger, older divisions.
 There should also be less overlapping at Level 9.

 Lower down the pyramid, the Liverpool County Combination merged with the I Zingari League to form the Liverpool County Premier League, while the Somerset County League split its lower levels from Division Two and Division Three to Division Two East and Division Two West.
 The East Cornwall Premier League changed its name to the East Cornwall League, divided into two divisions (Premier Division and Division One).
 In a purely cosmetic change, the Bedford & District League became the Bedfordshire League.